Hegroup-Bioinformatics/PubMineLLM/README.md

 - vaccine_antigen
 - vaccine_formulation

 The program utilizes LLMs to parse and read full-legnth papers and retrieves the specific fields.
+Note that internally the program is called "PaperToData".

 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)